shawyu-okta/msw-testcafe-issue/README.md

 ![screenshot of msw showing an error in console, unable to mock in testcafe](./assets/msw-error-in-secure-context.png)

+**To reproduce the scenario shown in the screenshot:**

+1. `yarn install`
+1. `yarn run test:e2e`
+1. Wait until server starts and testcafe window enters the debug state
+1. 'Unlock page' and open console

 # Getting Started with Create React App